federico-paolillo/nested-combine-reducers/README.md

 With nestedCombineReducers it should be a bit more clear what the state shape looks like when your are creating the root reducer or any slice reducer.

-Keep in mind that you could use nestedCombineReducers to create a slice reducer that will be combined in a root reducer with the usual combineReducers, nestedCombineReducers is not meant to be used only to create the root reducer.
+Keep in mind that you could use nestedCombineReducers to create slice reducers only and combine them in a root reducer with the usual combineReducers, *nestedCombineReducers is not meant to be used to create the root reducer only*.

 # Requirements
 Minimum ECMAScript version required is ECMAScript 2015 (ES6)